GSG-G9/curriculum/coursebook/week-6/project.md

 This week's project will involve setting up a database which you connect to via a node.js server.
 You'll use your data to make a dynamic web app for your front-end.

-Some suggested project ideas are below.
-Feel free to modify according to your interest, provided your idea has similar functionality.

 ### Requirements